 So, before signing up, ask yourself these 4 questions:

-When considering BNPL, check budgeting apps to work out if you can afford the payments or use our online budget planner.
+When considering BNPL, check budgeting apps to see if you can afford the payments or use our online budget planner.
 If you have the HSBC UK Mobile Banking app, you can use our Balance After Bills feature, which helps you budget successfully from one payday to the next.

-Read the BNPL terms and conditions carefully to make sure you clearly understand any late payment fees you could be liable for.
+Read the BNPL terms and conditions carefully to understand any late payment fees you could be liable for.

 Citizens Advice says more than a quarter of those who’ve used BNPL have regretted it.

-The risks of paying in this way are not always highlighted clearly when you sign up.
+The risks of BNPL are not always clearly shown when you sign up.

-You might not always remember a BNPL purchase made 2 or 3 months ago.
-You should get reminders, but it’s also a good idea to note down when your instalments are due.
+You might not always remember a purchase made 2 or 3 months ago.
+You should receive reminders, but it’s a good idea to note down when your instalments are due.
 That will help you remember and make sure you have enough funds to pay on time.
-Otherwise, you risk being charged a late fee if the instalment can't be taken.
+Otherwise, you risk having to pay a late fee.

+In the UK, BNPL products are not currently regulated.
 For example, BNPL lenders don’t have to carry out such stringent affordability checks compared to credit card or loan providers.
-This means it’s up to you to limit what you borrow and make sure you can afford to pay it off.
+It’s up to you to limit what you borrow and make sure you can afford to pay it off.

 At the moment, using BNPL means you’re not protected by Section 75 of the Consumer Credit Act.
-When you use a credit card, you do get this protection for purchases over £100 if goods are faulty or not delivered.
+When you use a credit card, you get this protection for purchases over £100 if goods are faulty or not delivered.
+You can’t complain about a BNPL product to the Financial Ombudsman either.

-The UK government announced plans to strengthen rules on BNPL services in June 2022.
-For example, lenders will need to make sure loans are affordable and adverts are fair, clear and not misleading.
-They’ll also need to get approval from the Financial Conduct Authority (FCA).2
+However, the UK government has announced plans to strengthen rules on BNPL services.
+For example, lenders will need to make sure loans are affordable and that adverts are fair, clear, and not misleading.
+They’ll also need approval from the Financial Conduct Authority (FCA).

 People don’t always take as much care signing up for BNPL as they would if they were applying for a credit card or loan.

 Most purchases are for relatively low-cost items.
-But if you’re not careful, you might end up with multiple payments you can’t afford, unless you’ve budgeted properly.
+But if you’re not careful, you might end up with multiple payments you struggle to afford unless you’ve budgeted properly.

-If you do sign up for a BNPL agreement, you should treat it like any other debt, and never borrow more than you can afford.
+If you sign up for a BNPL agreement, you should treat it like any other debt and never borrow more than you can afford to pay back.